Category Archives: Württemberg Royals

 • Duchess Maria Antonia (1937) – unmarried

 Despite the monarchy having been abolished, Philipp Albrecht and his family continued to live at the Crown Prince’s Palace in Stuttgart until 1934 when they were forced to leave after he refused to fly the Nazi Flag above his home.
 They moved to Altshausen, where he became more involved in the family’s business ventures.
-After his father’s death in 1939, he became head of the House of Württemberg and pretender to the former throne and took over the management of the family’s estates.
+After his father died in 1939, he became head of the House of Württemberg and pretender to the former throne and took over the management of the family’s estates.
 He remained very highly regarded in Württemberg for the rest of his life, unlike many of his contemporaries in other German monarchies.

 Philipp Albrecht, Duke of Württemberg died in Ravensburg on April 1, 1975.
 He is buried in the family crypt in Altshausen.